 Saturday Evening Short Pose, 7PM-10PM

 We do not have one model coordinator.
-Each session host is responsible for hiring models for their weekly sessions.
+Each session host is responsible for hiring models for their sessions.
 Some hosts prefer to call or text models directly, some prefer to use group email.

 Our sessions are almost always nude, but occasionally a pose may be clothed, draped, costumed, or a portrait.